ROCm/hipfort/docs/install/install.rst

 * [rocSOLVER](https://github.com/ROCmSoftwarePlatform/hipfort/blob/master/lib/hipfort/SUPPORTED_API_ROCSOLVER.md)
 * [rocSPARSE](https://github.com/ROCmSoftwarePlatform/hipfort/blob/master/lib/hipfort/SUPPORTED_API_ROCSPARSE.md)

-You may further find it convenient to directly use the search function on [HIPFORT's documentation page](https://rocm.docs.amd.com/projects/hipfort/en/latest/) to get information on the arguments of an interface
+You may further find it convenient to directly use the search function on [HIPFORT's documentation page](https://rocm.docs.amd.com/projects/hipfort/en/latest/) to get information on the arguments of an interface.

 hipfc wrapper compiler and Makefile.hipfort
 ================================================

-Aside from Fortran interfaces to the HIP and ROCm libraries, hipFORT ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system. hipfc located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
-While both can be configured via a number of environment variables,` hipfc` also understands a greater number of command line options that you can print to screen via `hipfc -h`.
+Aside from Fortran interfaces to the HIP and ROCm libraries, hipFORT ships the `hipfc` wrapper compiler and a `Makefile. fort` that can be included in a project's build system. hipfc is in the `bin/` subdirectory, and Makefile.hipfort is in share/hipfort of the repository.
+While both can be configured using a number of environment variables, ` hipfc` also understands a greater number of command line options that you can print to the screen using `hipfc -h.`

 Among the environment variables, the most important are: